FINDING YOUR AUTHENTIC SELF.

 On the flight into Singapore, I finished a wonderful book called The Introverted Entrepreneur by Beth Buelow.
-Now, I don’t consider myself as total introvert, although my personality is skewed in that direction (I’m probably 60/40 introverted).
+Now, I don’t consider myself as a total introvert, although my personality is skewed in that direction (I’m probably 60/40 introverted).
 And I decided to share the book review Introvert Entrepreneur

 Why does this book resonate with me so?
 This year has been one of opening myself to entrepreneurship opportunities, co-founding three businesses and watching them hiccup and become stillborn in the process.

 Whilst building these businesses, I keenly observed myself in a myriad of settings: meetings with co-founders, my own work in strategy, research and the other aspects of creating a business.
 What I found was that, in the context of becoming an entrepreneur, I gave into my introvert tendencies.
-This led me to believe that I was not being my authentic self, that I should be an extroverted salesman or be more aggressive in my business affairs.
-Basically, I thought that I should be a old school, stereotypical, businessman.
+This led me to believe that I was not being my authentic self.
+That I should be an extroverted salesman or be more aggressive in my business affairs.
+Basically, I thought that I should be an old school, stereotypical, businessman.

 But, I am fundamentally not that.
 I speak with authority on subjects that I know.
 I research and prepare, I think deeply on subjects and enjoy problem-solving.
 I’m an introverted businessman.
 These qualities were ever-present when I worked in an office.
 So why did they only come to the fore when I tried going it alone?

 Beth’s book resonates with me days after reading it.
 It is a blueprint that reassures me that I can be my authentic self.
-That I can accept who I am in business and still build something successful.
+I can accept who I am in business and still build something successful.
 Yes, this year has been a business failure but Rome wasn’t built in a day and I won’t quit.

 Once more into the breach of entrepreneurship but this time it’ll be as me.